FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Default_SEND_template_concepts.md

 - To control
     access to the data to be sent
-    In this case, only the characteristics of the file which do not vary from one transfer to another and which Transfer CFT{{< TransferCFT/componentshortname >}} cannot locate automatically, are generally specified.
+    In this case, only the characteristics of the file which do not vary from one transfer to another and which {{< TransferCFT/axwayvariablesComponentShortName >}} cannot locate automatically, are generally specified.
     For example, when the same local physical filename is always associated with the model file (IDF), it is logical to specify this name by indicating